yyazdi13/Fitness-Tracker/README.md

 ## Tasks
 * Keeping track of data by setting up PUT, GET, and POST api routes in the server
-* Setting up relational models with Mongoose
+* Setting up datas models with Mongoose
 * Serving HTML pages through the back end
 * Creating, reading, and updating data through MongoDB